 [All Nodes] Pre-Installation:

-In this example I am using a cluster built using SAP Converged Cloud (Monsoon) infrastructure.
+In this example I am using a cluster built using a proxied cloud infrastructure.
 Many of the details can be applied regardless of the infrastructure used, but keep in mind some steps may not be needed if your cluster is not behind a proxy.

 Once the three nodes are running, we’ll first update all packages from the default image.